 No matter which one, one day of your Da Nang itinerary should definitely be a day trip to Hue, Vietnam’s Imperial capital town.

-I had seen pictures of this interesting important town when we first visited Vietnam some years ago, but the distance from Ho Chi Minh City was too big thus we didn’t have the chance to visit Hue.
+I saw pictures of this important town when we first visited Vietnam some years ago.
+But the distance from Ho Chi Minh City was too great, so we didn’t have the chance to visit Hue.

 That’s why a day trip from Da Nang to Hue has been one of the reasons why we booked our vacation in Central Vietnam.
-And that’s for sure one of the day trips from Da Nang you should also consider raking.
+And that’s definitely one of the day trips from Da Nang, so you should also consider raking.

-The drive from Da Nang to Hue can take anywhere between 2 and 3 hours depending on the route they take.
-For our trip, we took both options: the more straight one through the tunnel, and the longer and more scenic one through the mountains.
+The drive from Da Nang to Hue can take between 2 and 3 hours, depending on the route.
+We took both options for our trip: the straighter one through the tunnel and the longer and more scenic one through the mountains.

 What to do in Hue